 I conducted this research using methods of ethnographic archaeology, studying not only the written information on how public archaeology developed over time, but doing a survey of practitioners and closely studying four long-term projects in the field.
 An earlier form of this project was an attempt to understand who and what was important in public archaeology by conducting a mathematical analysis of published written materials (a Social Network Analysis, specifically), but that turned out to not be a good approach for this subject.
 At least it resulted in a cool and useful bibliography!

-I am committed to approaching this work in a thoughtful way which respects the privacy concerns of all participants in archaeological research, including the institutions which fund it.
+I am committed to continuing this work in a thoughtful way which respects the privacy concerns of all participants in archaeological research, including the institutions involved in it.

 I am always happy to hear from others studying similar topics, and welcome suggestions of projects to include in my research!
 If you have suggestions of projects or sources I should look at, I’d love to hear from you.
 I made a form for just this purpose!